microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

 Module info is an abstraction over a loaded managed module in the target process.
 It references the AssemblyInfo that contains the module, the containing appdomain, raw interface pointers to metadata import and export, and other helpers to make working with modules and metadata more efficient or easier.

-***NOTE:*** Intellitrace’s definition of ModuleInfo has the type system hanging off of it.
-The purpose of the type system is to allow native code to extract the necessary target application information at each intellitrace instrumentation point in order to store it into the collection plan.
-My current thoughts on the type system is it is intellitrace specific and should not be exposed in this API.
+***NOTE:*** IntelliTrace's definition of ModuleInfo provides the type system.
+The purpose of the type system is to allow native code to extract the necessary target application information at each IntelliTrace instrumentation point in order to store it into the collection plan.
+My current thoughts on the type system is it is IntelliTrace specific and should not be exposed in this API.

 ### <a name="assembly">Assembly Info</a>